 3. Strange Weather

 Joe Hill quickly became one of my favorite horror authors of the four stories.
 One of the stories was Snapshot, which follows a nerdy teenager in the 1980s who believes a man with a Polaroid camera can steal memories.
-In this book, there has a lot of emotional pull that you can relate to The Outsider.
-Also, the story of Loaded is very topical and won’t be for everyone, depending on your political leanings.
+This book has a lot of emotional pull that you can relate to The Outsider.
+Also, the story of Loaded is topical and won’t be for everyone, depending on your political leanings.
 But it deals a lot with gun violence and gun control in America.

-Finally, I want to mention rain, a post-apocalyptic story about a small town in America.
-One day Crystal’s nails rained from the sky, and you get to see the outcome of that.
-This story has some fantastic, diverse representation with a protagonist who is a lesbian.
+Finally, I want to mention Rain, a post-apocalyptic story about a small town in America.
+One day, Crystal’s nails rained from the sky, and you see that outcome.
+This story has some fantastic, diverse representations of a protagonist who is a lesbian.
 More than that, this story has a lot of political nods and winks.

 Author: Joe Hill